AbdulmalikAlayande/mlsa_bootcamp_python_refresher_course/README.md

 # OOP Inheritance & Polymorphism Assignment

-Welcome to your next OOP assignment!
-This will focus on testing your understanding of **Inheritance** and **Polymorphism** in Python.
-You will be tasked with creating unique solutions that incorporate the core principles of Object-Oriented Programming (OOP).

 Please ensure to complete both tasks in separate files, and demonstrate all required concepts through detailed coding and comments.

 ---